Santiago Manuel de Alday y Aspée

-Santiago Manuel de Alday y Aspée (1712, Concepción – 1789, Santiago) was a Chilean Roman Catholic priest.
+Santiago Manuel de Alday y Aspée (1712 in Concepción – 1789 in Santiago) was a Chilean Roman Catholic priest.
 He served as Bishop of Santiago from 1755 to 1788.
 He is considered the most important bishops of Santiago during the eighteenth century.

 Moral diatribes

 Alday is best remembered for his frequent polemics on moral issues, and campaigned against particular aspects of women's fashion at the time –such as short skirts reaching down to the calf of the leg or very short sleeves.
 He also opposed the opening of the theater in Santiago; he claimed that attending comedies there was a mortal sin.
 He also condemned the game known as palín or chueca, a form of field hockey of Mapuche origin, as well as the thick winter clothes worn by some clerics during cold weather, and the use of the sacramental bread by some people as a sealing wax on letters.

 Alday, in a famous pastoral letter about women's fashions, ordered in 1782 that "...all women of whatever station or class extend the length of their clothes, employing round petticoats or half circle shaped skirts both inside and outside of their homes in a manner that reaches their ankles… and also, in the same manner, that women cover their arms up to the mid-point between the elbow and the wrist every time they leave the home or when they receive visitors at their home."